 Check your risk here: https://www.diabetesaustralia.com.au/risk-calculator

 Overcoming metabolic disorders is not about excess calories or lack of exercise.
 It’s not about large food portions or consumption of fat.
 This sort of advice is obsolete.
-The general public has been fed with such advice for over 30 years, and this has directly led to an increase in the incidence of obesity, metabolic diseases, and Type 2 diabetes.
+The general public has been fed with such advice for over 30 years, and this has directly led to an increase in the incidence of obesity, fatty liver disease, metabolic diseases, and type 2 diabetes.
 Obesity rates have been steadily increasing since the late 1970s up to now, and this may be due to following such ill-advised low-fat diets.
-By going low-fat we inadvertently went high-carb, and this is the main factor that has led to an increment in the number of Type 2 diabetics and obesity.
+By going low-fat we inadvertently went high-carb, and this is the main factor that has led to an increment in the number of type 2 diabetics and obesity.

-Type 2 diabetes is usually treated either orally (tablets), intravenously (insulin injections), diet (a low caloric diet) or bariatric surgery (weight loss surgery).
+Type 2 diabetes is usually treated either orally (tablets), subcutaneously (insulin injections), diet (a low caloric diet) or bariatric surgery (weight loss surgery).

-Reversing diabetes is a term that is usually used to refer to a significant long-term improvement in insulin sensitivity in people with Type 2 diabetes.
-Patients with Type 2 diabetes that are able to get their HbA1c level below 6.5% without taking any diabetes medication is considered to have reversed or resolved their diabetes.
-This is also known as putting diabetes into Remission1.
+Reversing diabetes is a term that is usually used to refer to a significant long-term improvement in insulin sensitivity in people with type 2 diabetes.
+Patients with type 2 diabetes that are able to get their HbA1c level below 6.5% without taking any diabetes medication is considered to have reversed or resolved their diabetes.
+This is also known as putting diabetes into remission.

-At Perth Metabolic Centre (a specialist unit at Park Medical Group*) we want to empower our patients with up-to-date information when it comes to preventing and reversing Type 2 diabetes.
+At Perth Metabolic Centre we want to empower our patients with up-to-date information when it comes to preventing and reversing type 2 diabetes.
 This is the information that people need to also overcome obesity, pre-diabetes, insulin resistance, fatty liver disease and metabolic disorders.
 Defeating these conditions need not have to be too complicated nor difficult.

 With the right advice, reversing diabetes is possible.
 If you think you need to come off your diabetes medication, make an appointment to see Dr Sanjeev Balakrishnan at Park Medical Group.
 Call to make a 30-minute appointment.
 It could make a huge difference in your life.

-*At Park Medical Group, we have established a special unit to address issues of reversing diabetes, metabolic disorders and obesity.
+At Park Medical Group, we have GPs skilled in addressing the issues of reversing diabetes, metabolic disorders and obesity.